nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 ```

 #### Duplicates removal
-During library construction sometimes there's introductio of PCR (Polymerase Chain Reaction) duplicates, these duplicates usually can result in false SNPs (Single Nucleotide Polymorphisms), whereby the can manifest themselves as high read depth support.
+During library construction sometimes there's introduction of PCR (Polymerase Chain Reaction) duplicates, these duplicates usually can result in false SNPs (Single Nucleotide Polymorphisms), whereby the can manifest themselves as high read depth support.
 A low number of duplicates (<5%) in good libraries is considered standard.

 ```
 #use the command <markdup>